Discover lush landscapes and vibrant cities

 Winter, summer, spring or autumn – Villach is a stimulating destination whenever you decide to visit.
 Close to both Italy and Slovenia, plugged in to the rest of Austria, it’s an exciting and easy-going place with a rich cultural life.
 Festivals, concerts and other events are always going on.
 And yet, when you want to get away from it all, you’re moments from pristine Alpine nature reserves, spectacular hiking trails and Europe’s purest lakes.
 Don’t forget to sample the thermal springs, renowned for their recuperative properties since Roman times.

-Prices quoted are the lowest available Standard Class adult return fare.
+Prices quoted are the lowest available Standard Class adult one way fare.
+Prices may vary due to exchange rate changes.

 © Toni Anzenberger, Picture Press Illustration, Calle Montes, Ken Scicluna - John Warburton Lee, Juergen Richter - Look, Mark-Edward-Smith-Tips.